-- 15.5.4.2.5.1 While an interpreter may be helpful in facilitating the consent process, the HSREC does not allow routine ad hoc translation of the consent document by an interpreter and should not be substituted for a written translation. - 15.5.4.2.5.2 If appropriate, researchers should have an ongoing arrangement for an interpreter, to convey the subject's questions and concerns throughout the study. - 15.5.4.2.5.3 The HSREC application should describe who will serve as interpreter, and the nature of the qualifications. - 15.5.4.2.6 In addition to providing in-person interactions and written documents in the language of the subjects, researchers may consider additional methods of communication as well. - 15.5.4.2.7 The HSREC has the authority to require revisions or additions to the consent process to ensure that non-English speaking subjects are adequately informed and are providing truly voluntary consent.
+- 15.5.4.2.5.1 While an interpreter may be helpful in facilitating the informed consent process, the HSREC does not promote the routine ad hoc translation of the information and informed consent documents by an interpreter.
+Verbal translation should not substitute a written translation of these documents. - 15.5.4.2.5.2 If appropriate, researchers should have an ongoing arrangement for an interpreter, to convey the participants' questions and concerns throughout the study. - 15.5.4.2.5.3 The HSREC application should describe who will serve as interpreter, and whether any conflict of interest applies to that interpreter. - 15.5.4.2.6 In addition to providing in-person interactions and written documents in the language of the participants, researchers may consider additional methods of communication as well. - 15.5.4.2.7 The HSREC has the authority to require revisions or additions to the consent process to ensure that non-English speaking participants are adequately informed and are providing truly voluntary informed consent.

-15.5.5 Illiterate subjects
+15.5.5 Illiterate participants